Happy Christmas (compilation album)

-Happy Christmas is a 1998 holiday music compilation album released by BEC Records featuring artists from a variety of styles who were signed to BEC and its parent label, Tooth & Nail Records, and its parent EMI Christian Music.
+Happy Christmas is a 1998 Christmas music compilation album released by BEC Records featuring artists from a variety of styles who were signed to BEC and its parent label, Tooth & Nail Records, and its parent EMI Christian Music.
 While most songs are classic Christmas songs, some are original tunes.
 The album is the first in what would later become a series of releases.